Certified Brain Injury Specialist (CBIS) Training

 Requirements and Eligibility

-The Certified Brain Injury Specialist (CBIS) certification is developed and administered through the Brain Injury Association of American and the requirements/eligibility are as follows:
+The Certified Brain Injury Specialist (CBIS) certification is developed and administered through the Brain Injury Association of America (BIAA) and the requirements/eligibility are as follows:

-If you plan to attend the live training over Zoom, prepare to keep your camera on during the two days.
+The live training will be held over Zoom, so prepare to keep your camera on during the two days.
 This enhances the group experience.
-There will be opportunity for discussion and questions with the trainers and other participants.
+There will be opportunities for discussion and questions with the trainers and other participants.

 CBIS Trainers